imixs/imixs-workflow/MIGRATION-4.0.md

 		String searchTerm="(type:\"" + TYPE_CONFIGURATION  +"\" AND txtname:\"" + NAME + "\")";
 		Collection<ItemCollection> col = documentService.find(sQuery, 0, 1);

+## Rest API

+The old rest api to post workitems in JSON/XML format is supported by a backport using the resource /v3/

+     /v3/workflow/
+     /v3/entity/
+     /v3/model/

+**NOTE:** This api is deprecated and will be droped with future releases!

 # Migration Guide